Save on the Axe Fine Fragrance Collection

 Full-size solid, or stick, deodorants are allowed in both carry-on and checked baggage.
 For sprays and gels, full-size containers are only allowed in checked baggage.

-You can take deodorant in both carry-on and checked luggage.
+Yes, you can carry deodorant in a carry bag.
 Solid deodorant sticks are fine in carry-on, while sprays and gels must be 3.4 ounces or less.

 With these tips and guidelines, you’re all set to pack your deodorant like a pro and avoid any airport hassles.
-Safe travels!
+You can definitely bring deodorant on a plane.
+The trick is knowing which kind and how much.

 Related Products